-After breakfast, you will join Torun city tour.
+After breakfast, you will join the Torun city tour.
 You will discover the city of Nicolaus Copernicus and the best gingerbread in the world.
-Torun is inscribed into UNESCO World Heritage List thanks to its glorious medieval Old Town.
-You will see the outstanding churches and medieval streets that are the reminiscent of the past glory of Torun.
-Then, you will visit the The Nicolaus Copernicus’ House and have lunch at a local restaurant.
+Torun has inscribed on UNESCO World Heritage List thanks to its glorious medieval Old Town.
+You will see the outstanding churches and medieval streets that are reminiscent of the past glory of Torun.
+Then, you will visit the Nicolaus Copernicus’ House and have lunch at a local restaurant.
 In the afternoon you will depart from Torun and head to Gdansk.
 There, you will have a short walk in the Old Town.

 Overnight in Gdansk.

 Day 9 Sunday – Gdansk – Malbork – Gdansk